Fun Facts About Jasper National Park

 Does Jasper National Park have bears?

-Yes, Jasper National Park has black and grizzly bears too.
+Yes, Jasper National Park has black and grizzly bears.
 These bears are omnivores and scavengers and can live up to 30 years.
 Bears hibernate during winter.
-So, you can visit the park in summer or spring to spot a bear.
+Visit the park in spring or summer to spot a bear.

 Related Content